Harnessing Bayesian Statistics to Accelerate Iterative Quantum Amplitude Estimation: Statistical Framework for QAE

 \subsection{Amplified Amplitude Estimation}

-The recently developed Amplified Amplitude Estimation (AAE) method \citep{simon2024amplified} resolves the identifiability problem in amplified estimation via the small angle assumption and can be readily formulated in the statistical framework of AMSE (thus providing a conceptual stepping stone to IQAE and BIQAE), as follows:
+The recently developed Amplified Amplitude Estimation (AAE) method \citep{simon2024amplified} resolves the identifiability problem in amplified estimation via the small-angle assumption and can be readily formulated in the statistical framework of AMSE (thus providing a conceptual stepping stone to IQAE and BIQAE), as follows:

 To begin, we specify that the AAE approach considers cases in which the amplitude $a$ is sufficiently small that there exists only one solution to the identifiability challenge Eq.~\eqref{eq:mul_sol}. \begin{assumption} For a given $k$, $a$ is sufficiently small that $(2k+1)\theta$ does not exceed $\frac{\pi}{2}$. \end{assumption} With Assumption~\ref{assump:smallprob}, the quadrant index $l(k)$ in Eq.~\eqref{eq:mul_sol} must be zero, such that there exists only one valid solution.